ployt0/wordpress_vagrant/README.md

 Something I distilled before finally purging that README was that I wrote at length about backup strategies.
 Logical and physical.
 Both leave the media directory not backed up.
-So I turned my attention to that through various endeavours and just used `mysqldump` for backup.
+So I turned my attention to that, through various endeavours.
+Ultimately, though, plain `mysqldump` is my go-to backup command.

 ## What's included

-MySQL, WordPress, Apache, UFW (firewall), TLS certificate.
+- MySQL
+- WordPress
+- Apache
+- UFW (firewall)
+- TLS certificate

+## What's not included

+- php-imagick
+- php-gd

+The user ~~must~~ should install either to get image resizing and broader imaging support.

 # README